 - crystal deposits that you need to break and pick up the pieces.
 These deposits will respawn during the match.

 If you earned Gear during your play time you will receive an Gear pack.
 If you come across one of these mid game you won’t have to fight your friends for it.
 If one of your team members picks up a Gear pack the whole team will get one.
 At the end of the match you will unlock a random item from your Gear pack.
 This item will be random for all party members.
 So you all get to brag over your loot.
+If a specific Legendary Gear item drops everyone on your team will get a unique roll, so its highly possible you don’t have matching stats.

 There will be different kinds of rarity.
 So you will have your common, unique, rare & legendary gear.
 Battleborn won’t have the same colors assigned to their gear as previously seen in Borderlands.